 Making Thinking Visible

-These are routines and protocols that you can use to help your students reflect on and think more deepily about their thinking.
-This prepares students to share their thinking with others in order to build collective knoweldge.
+These are routines & protocols that you can use to help your students reflect on & think more deepily about their thinking.
+This prepares students to share their thinking with others to build collective knoweldge.

 In order to create a culture of thinking and curiosity we can ask really big, complex questions.
 We can also ask smaller questions that will help us to explore .
 When we make those questions visible it makes some of the thinking visible.
 See examples here.